microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualeventwebinar-list.md

 > [!NOTE]
 >
-> When used with Application Permissions, this API returns only the events whose organizers have been assigned an [application access policy](/graph/cloud-communication-online-meeting-application-access-policy).
+> When used with application permissions, this API returns only the events whose organizers have been assigned an [application access policy](/graph/cloud-communication-online-meeting-application-access-policy).

 ## HTTP request